Dteyn/bHapticsRelay/README.md

 > The WebSocket mode **does** send back results to the client after processing each command, letting you know immediately if your command succeeded or failed, or providing request ID's or data as requested.

 ### Command Handling
 Regardless of the mode used, the parsing logic for the command handler remains consistent.
-The bridge splits each incoming command string by commas.
+The relay splits each incoming command string by commas.
 The first part is interpreted as the function name (like `play`, `stop`, etc.), and any remaining parts are treated as parameters.

 Once parsed, the command and its parameters are passed directly to the corresponding methods provided by the bHaptics SDK2 `bhaptics_library.dll`.